The Bolick Foundation

 Overview

 Founded in 1967 by Oscar W. Bolick, Sr., The Bolick Foundation is a private non-operating family foundation based in Conover, North Carolina.
 The foundation was established to embrace and advance the philanthropic vision of the Jerome W. Bolick family, whose roots trace back to the Southern Furniture Company founded in 1927.
-With assets exceeding $51 million and annual giving of over $18 million, the foundation has grown significantly from its origins supporting local community needs to a broader philanthropic mission spanning over 100 countries through 355+ supported programs.
+With assets exceeding $51 million and annual giving of over $18 million, the foundation has grown significantly from its origins supporting local community needs to a broader philanthropic mission spanning over 100 countries through 355+ supported programmes.
 The foundation's mission is "to advocate for many causes but concentrating on spreading the Christian gospel and aiding those in need."
 In 2023, the foundation invested in over 200 partners with total investments exceeding $11 million, demonstrating sustained commitment to its mission of promoting Christian faith and humanitarian efforts.

 Funding Priorities

-Grant Programs
+Grant Programmes

 The Bolick Foundation operates two annual funding cycles: